vaibhav1284/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![Nvidia Architecture](./examples/Nvidia_Architecture.JPG)

+The model performed well for the project data but was failing in certain scenarios for which regularization was added.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Regularization was needed to reduce overfitting the model and to perform well for the testing scenarios.
+Drop out layers were introduced in the model to reduce overfitting.
+Multiple eperiements were conducted to arrive at the correct dropout layer position and frequency.
+Finally, one drop out layer worked well for this project.(model.py line 98)

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 116).
+I tested the model with epoch sizes in the range from 2-10.
+The spoch size of 5 worked well.

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Udacity provided training data was used to train the model The provided training data was analysed.
+It had a total of 24,108 images from center,left and right cameras.
+The training data had a total of 8 laps : 4 clockwise and 4 anti-colckwise.

 ### Model Architecture and Training Strategy